-Concerts take place on a regular basis and range from school productions, general music themed concerts, GCSE Recital Evenings, Christmas activities and joint concerts with other organisations, as well as performances in the community and with Dudley Performing Arts.
+Concerts take place on a regular basis and range from school productions, general music themed concerts, GCSE/BTEC Recital Evenings, Christmas activities and joint concerts with other organisations, as well as performances in the community, across the Trust and with Dudley Performing Arts.

-In addition to this, we also offer opportunities for students to involve themselves in Music Workshops such as African drumming, Salsa, Blues Performance, Jazz Masterclasses, DJ mixing etc.
+In addition to this, we also offer opportunities for students to involve themselves in Music Workshops such as Song writing, African drumming, Jazz Masterclasses, DJ mixing etc.

 • Performances at Music Intake Evenings

 • Awards Evenings

 • ‘Lighting of the Christmas Tree in Halesowen’ music event